 7. Elegant Crassula

 Intense green leaves of this succulent turn ruby red to purple from the tipping point when exposed to full sun.
-Growing up to 3-inches around, it bears cream to brown tone flowers that release the mild pleasing fragrance.
+Growing up to 3-inches around, it bears cream to brown tone flowers that release a mild pleasing fragrance.

 Growing Tip: During mid-spring, you can feed this succulent with organic fertilizer to encourage good growth.